 Education; Programs Revisions

 Randolph moved approval of the program title change from BSED Business and Marketing Education to BSED Business Education and program revisions; seconded by Eddleman/McDougall.
 Cwick explained that the program title change was necessary with the program revisions that were made.
 Those revisions were made to better align the program with the Middle and Secondary Education course numberings, class sequences, and DESE certification.
 Cwick explained that Carolyn Rainey (Department of Accounting, Harrison College of Business) polled several local Business Education teachers and found the needs that were implemented in the revision.
 She explained that most of the “AD” courses were removed, and those needs courses were substituted, including GM180, and intro to graphics course, as well as some Computer Science courses.
-Gathman questioned the wording for the University Studies requirements in the curriculum.
+Gathman questioned the wording for the General Education requirements in the curriculum.
 The Council suggested the following amendments to the revisions: 1) For the Living Systems requirement, change the requirement to read “Any BI/BS Living System course”; 2) For the Physical Systems requirement, change the requirement to read “Any CH, PH, or GO150 Physical Systems course”; and 3) For the Economic Systems requirement, eliminate EC225 from the requirement.
-Discussion followed on updating all the BSED Secondary Education programs to make the wording correct for the University Studies requirements; Rosati asked Randolph to follow up on that.
+Discussion followed on updating all the BSED Secondary Education programs to make the wording correct for the General Education requirements; Rosati asked Randolph to follow up on that.
 Motion, with changes, passed unanimously.

 C. DISCUSSION ITEMS